There’s hardly a time in a PPC campaign’s lifecycle that you wouldn’t need new PPC keyword ideas.

 Be aware of the difference between commercial keywords and content-driven keywords.
-The latter is great for blog content but might have a wrong search intent for your PPC campaigns.
+The latter is great for blog content but might have the wrong search intent for your PPC campaigns.

 - Guatemalan coffee beans

-Unless you’re planning to create low-threat PPC campaigns that lead people to helpful content, avoid keywords with a search intent that doesn’t match your PPC offer:
+Unless you’re planning to create low-threat PPC campaigns that lead people to helpful content, avoid keywords with a search intent that doesn’t match your PPC offer, like

-Once in awhile, you’ll run into a high search volume keyword that looks like an undiscovered treasure.
-Yet no competitors seem to bet on it in AdWords.
+Once in a while, you’ll run into a high search volume keyword that looks like an undiscovered treasure.
+Yet no competitors seem to bet on it in Google Ads.

-- Either the search intent of people searching for this keyword doesn’t match with your value offer, or…
+- The search intent of people searching for this keyword doesn’t match with your value offer.

 - You’ve just found a pearl in the middle of the keyword ocean.

-Just like you’d do a background check on every perfect stranger introducing themselves on the street, you should also double check high search volume keywords by looking them up with Google Instant Search.
+Like you’d do a background check on a seemingly perfect job candidate, you should also double-check high search volume keywords by simply googling them.

 You may find that this keyword is mainly used by people looking for online coffee guides, not coffee stores.
-Or you could have just uncovered a PPC new keyword opportunity.
+Or, you could have just uncovered a new keyword opportunity.

-If you use the Broad match modifier, your search terms already show with these keywords.
-But as you add more words to the search, you’ll discover potential longer tail keywords for SKAGs.
+If you use broad keywords, they’ll likely already be triggered by search terms like those.
+But as you add more words to the search, you’ll discover even more potential longer-tail keywords for SKAGs.

-Higher CTR = more clicks = more conversions
+Higher CTR = more clicks = more conversions.
+(Generally.)

-After you’ve picked all the best keywords from the top of the SERP page, scroll down to get even more wildcard suggestions.
+After picking all the best keywords from the top of the SERP page, scroll down, and you’ll find even more wildcard suggestions.

-Seeing you competitors’ ads in PPC spy tools is undeniably super helpful when brainstorming new keyword ideas.
+Seeing your competitors’ ads in PPC spy tools is undeniably helpful when brainstorming new keyword ideas.

-However, the person searching for a keyword on Google doesn’t see a single ad—they see up to four ads followed by organically ranking content.
+However, the person searching for a keyword on Google doesn’t see a single ad—they see up to four ads at the top of the page, followed by organically ranked content.

 People don’t decide to click on a particular ad based solely on its text.
-First, they compare it to other ads and only then will they select the most promising one.
-An eye tracking study conducted by Mediative showed that people explore multiple search results before making their selection.
+First, they compare it to other ads, and only then will they select the most promising one.

-As you’re not always located in the same country as your buyers, use a marketing tool like I Search From.
-Here, you can enter the location, language, and device of the person potentially searching for your keyword.
+You’re not always located in the same country as your buyers, so using a marketing tool like I Search From can be helpful.
+Here, you can enter the location, language, and device of the potential person searching for your keyword.

 As you click “Search,” you’ll see a SERP page just like a potential buyer would see it.

-- What products are being sold – Maybe your potential keyword is normally used to describe a totally different product/service and is irrelevant to your UVP.
+- The products that are being sold.
+Maybe your potential keyword is typically used to describe a different product/service and is irrelevant to your UVP.

-- What keywords are used in the headlines – Are these exact matches to the search term?
+- The keywords used in the headlines.
+Are these exact matches to the search term?

-- What value proposition are competitors using in Headline 2 – Can you offer something better?
+- The value proposition competitors are using.
+Can you offer something better?

-Basically, what you want to do is ensure that when bidding on a particular keyword, you’ll be able to draw people’s attention to your ads.
+Basically, you want to ensure that when bidding on a new keyword, you’ll be able to draw people’s attention to your ads.
 You’ll also want to make sure that the search intent matches the value offer on your landing page.

 This tool allows you to enter a search term and select a country.
-In exchange, you’ll get good-looking data visualizations with hundreds of variations of the keyword.
+In exchange, you’ll get stunning data visualizations with hundreds of keyword variations.

-There are charts that show you an incredible amount of questions related to your keyword:
+Some charts show you an incredible amount of questions related to your keyword:

 You can also see alphabetical lists of word pairs containing your keyword:

-For our “coffee” search, there was a total of 1283 results.
-Not a bad tool for massive keyword expansion.
+For our “coffee” search, there were a total of 1,568 results.
+How’s that for massive keyword expansion?

 For example, a company selling sports shoes could check out Nike’s official website to get additional ideas of product categories (running, basketball, training shoes, etc.).

-Even if you’re not selling a specific product, you can expand on your findings by using a keyword research tool.
+Even if you’re not selling a specific product, you can expand on those findings using a keyword research tool.

-The easiest way to find forums visited by your target groups is to ask them.
-Or you could easily conduct a Google search: “keyword” + “forums.”
+The easiest way to find forums visited by your target groups is to simply ask them.
+Or, you could easily conduct a Google search: “keyword” + “forums.”

 Once you find an interesting forum, you’ll notice that the forum is divided into sections that each signify a niche topic.
 That’s a potential keyword resource.

-Dig deeper and read a few threads on each topic to learn which words your target audience use to describe your products or services.
+Dig deeper and read a few threads on each topic to learn which words your target audience uses to describe your products or services.

 Search for your keyword and navigate to a relevant subreddit to check out what people are talking about.

-Look for top threads with lots of comments to find niche keyword ideas for your PPC campaigns.
+Look for top threads with many comments to find niche keyword ideas for your PPC campaigns.

-However, a quick look into Quora’s queries can give you ideas on your target audience’s problems and interests.
+However, a quick look into Quora’s queries can give you ideas about your target audience’s problems and interests.